 On May 20, 1960, Lambeth Baptist Mission was officially received into the Associate Gospel Churches of Canada (AGC) and changed its name to Lambeth Bible Church (The AGC was chartered as a denomination on May 18, 1925 and in 1960 there were about 80 churches in Canada with a membership of about 5,000).
 In May 1962 property was purchased on Campbell Street in Lambeth for a new church home and then years later on Howard Ave.

 In 1961, Wortley Road Baptist Church made a decision to sell the church building in Wortley Village and rebuild at the foot of Wortley Rd. on Commissioners Rd.
-E (changing the name of the church to Wortley Baptist Church).
+E (shortening the name of the new church to Wortley Baptist Church).
 A number of the congregation felt there was still a need for a Gospel Church in Wortley Village.
 A total of 69 members met and voted to stay and purchase the property.
 Then a decision was made to also join with the AGC and name the new church group Wortley Road Bible Church.

 In August 1962, Dr. M. P. Estabrooks, with wife Ruth and their four sons, came from Brant St. Bible Church in Burlington to be the first pastor.
 After five years, Dr. Estabrooks moved west to pastor in Dauphin MB.
 During those early years, we were grateful to London Bible Institute (later renamed London College of Bible and Missions until 1968) for their cooperation in sending students to help in the ministry both in Lambeth and Wortley Village.